 You have probably heard about the Temple Bar and I’m sure it’s a very fun pub, but because it’s so packed with tourists I prefer to try other places.
 So, I’ll give you some options in the city center (around the same price as the Temple Bar, but a little less touristy) and other options a little further away.

 Pubs outside city center: McNeills Pub, definitely not so touristy and has good pints.
-The 51 Bar has good bites, beer, and ambiance.
+The 51 Bar has delicious bites, beer, and ambiance.
 McGowans, lively pub with the best chicken wings of the city.

 You can spot them around the city, but the best places are the Leeson Street, Merrion Square, Baggot Street (close to the Fitzwilliam Street Upper), and around the Fitzwilliam Square.

 Kilmainham Gaol Prison

 Not such an obvious attraction, but still very interesting.
 This former prison is now a museum where you can learn about the stories of many people who were imprisoned and executed here, as well as see their cells, the chapel, etc.

 The prisoners were kept in very poor conditions, especially women.
 On top of that, there was no segregation of men, women, or children at first.
 A horrifying place.
 The Kilmainham Gaol prison is what we call a dark tourism site and here goes one of my best travel tips I sincerely hope you don’t really need to hear: be respectful.
 People, like you and me, died in this place.